COLLECTOR’S STATEMENT

 Where Art, Poetry, and the Private Act of Collecting Converge

-From the earliest days of my collecting, I have been captivated by the subtle power of printmaking, the ability of a single plate, stone, or block to reveal an artist’s imagination with both immediacy and intimacy.
+Since the beginning of my journey as a collector, I have been captivated by the subtle power of printmaking, the ability of a single plate, stone, or block to reveal an artist’s imagination with both immediacy and intimacy.
 Yet what draws me most profoundly is the moment when an artwork enters into dialogue with poetry, literature, and thought, when the visual and the verbal merge into a single creative expression.

 Godfather Gallery was born from this fascination.

-This collection reflects the works that have shaped my understanding of modern art and its spiritual force, original prints and livres d’artiste by Picasso, Chagall, Dalí, Miró, Henri de Toulouse-Lautrec and other masters whose influence extends far beyond their lifetimes.
-I am especially drawn to pieces in which the artist engages directly with poets and writers of the avant-garde: Éluard, Aragon, Tzara, Breton.
+This collection reflects the works that have shaped my understanding of modern art and its spiritual force, original prints and livres d’artiste by Picasso, Chagall, Dalí, Miró, Matisse and other masters whose influence extends far beyond their lifetimes.
+I am especially drawn to pieces in which the artist engages directly with poets and writers of the avant-garde: Éluard, Aragon, Cendrars, Breton.

 Some works in this collection hold a deeper resonance, moments where image and text meet in true harmony.
 Chagall’s Poèmes, written by the artist himself, reveal a rare fusion of his own verse and imagery.
 Dalí’s Divine Comedy enters into dialogue with Dante’s immortal words, while Miró’s Constellations, long admired by Breton, become poetry shaped through line and movement, offering one of Surrealism’s most lyrical expressions.